With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreCommunity Counseling Center Conneaut Office is a mental health clinic in Ashtabula County, Ohio, located at 216 Main Street, Suite D, 44030 zip code.
-Community Counseling Center Conneaut Office offers outpatient treatment and telemedicine/telehealth.
-Community Counseling Center Conneaut Office provides cognitive behavioral therapy, group therapy and dialectical behavior therapy to children / adolescents, adults and young adults.
-Community Counseling Center Conneaut Office also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services provided by Community Counseling Center Conneaut Office include education services, supported employment and mentoring/peer support/consumer-run services.
+Community Counseling Center Conneaut Office offers telemedicine/telehealth and outpatient treatment.
+Community Counseling Center Conneaut Office provides dialectical behavior therapy, individual psychotherapy and behavior modification to adults, children / adolescents and seniors 65 or older.
+Community Counseling Center Conneaut Office also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Community Counseling Center Conneaut Office include court-ordered outpatient treatment, supported employment and case management.

-Learn MoreCommunity Counseling Center Of Ashtabula is a mental health facility in Ashtabula County, OH, located at 2801 C Court, 44004.
+Learn MoreCommunity Counseling Center Of Ashtabula is one of mental health facilities in Ashtabula County, Ohio, located at 2801 C Court, 44004 zip code.
 Community Counseling Center Of Ashtabula provides telemedicine/telehealth and outpatient treatment.
-Community Counseling Center Of Ashtabula provides cognitive behavioral therapy, behavior modification and trauma therapy to seniors 65 or older, adults and young adults.
-Community Counseling Center Of Ashtabula also supports people with serious mental illness, clients referred from the court/judicial system and people with trauma.
-Some other services available at Community Counseling Center Of Ashtabula include suicide prevention services, education services and supported employment.
+Community Counseling Center Of Ashtabula provides cognitive behavioral therapy, couples/family therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Community Counseling Center Of Ashtabula also supports transitional age young adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services provided at Community Counseling Center Of Ashtabula include case management, education services and supported employment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.